jeso15/Swarm_Navigation_ARGoS/README.md

 The Navigation with Direction algorithm shows considerable improvement over the baseline NwR results at low swarm sizes, taking a shorter time to reach the target and with less variance (Figure 4).
-At larger swarm sizes, particularly in an arena without obstacles, there is never a disconnected enough swarm that there is no navigation information, and thus the two algorithms perform identically under
+At larger swarm sizes, particularly in an arena without obstacles, there is never a disconnected enough swarm that there is no navigation information, and thus the two algorithms perform identically under those conditions.
+This shows that our algorithm does meaningfully improve upon the performance of the original algorithm in situations where the spread of navigational information is more sparse.

 ![image](https://github.com/user-attachments/assets/fed8c20c-5ef5-451b-b55a-ceb8198ed733)